+44 (0) 131 650 4288

 4.04, 18 Buccleuch Place

-Professor Stevenson would be glad to consider research proposals in any area of twentieth-century British fiction; in modernism or postmodernism; in most phases of English writing since 1960; in twentieth-century literary history; and in recent Scottish theatre.
+Professor Stevenson would be glad to consider research proposals in most areas of twentieth-century British fiction; modernism or postmodernism; twentieth-century literary history; recent Scottish theatre.

-Current projects include a study of the literature of the Great War, 1914-18, due for publication by Oxford University Press in 2013, and general editorship of the ten-volume Edinburgh History of Twentieth-Century Literature in Britain, which began publication in 2010.
+Current projects include a study of the temporalities of twentieth-century fiction, due for publication by Edinburgh University Press in 2016;a chapter for the forthcoming Cambridge History of Postmodernism; general editorship of the ten-volume Edinburgh History of Twentieth-Century Literature in Britain, which began publication in 2010.

 This article was published on Mar 18, 2011